 The no-scalpel vasectomy method offers a number of benefits over the traditional technique, and one of those benefits is a lower risk of developing a post-vasectomy hematoma.
 A scalpel-free vasectomy uses sharp forceps to puncture the skin and doesn’t involve any cutting.
 With the no-scalpel method, there’s a lower chance of nicking a blood vessel, which means a lower risk for hematomas.
 Both procedures are currently standard of care, and a traditional scalpel vasectomy is also a great option if your surgeon prefers to perform it that way.

-Scrotal hematoma is a rare, but a known complication of a vasectomy.
+Scrotal hematoma is rare, but a known complication of a vasectomy.
 A smaller hematoma may cause minor discomfort, while a large hematoma could result in severe bruising and pain.

 You need to see your doctor as soon as possible if you suspect you have a hematoma.
 While a scrotal hematoma is usually not a serious issue, it could require special treatment or be related to another problem.